avinashbabudonthu/book/book/kafka/kafka-core-java/README.md

 2. Topic not found:
    - Problem: Attempting to produce or consume from a non-existent topic
    - Error message: "Topic topic-1 not present in metadata after 60000 ms."
-   - Solution: Use the `TopicTest.createTopic()` method to create the topic before producing or consuming messages.
+   - Solution: Use the `AdminClientTest.createTopic()` method to create the topic before producing or consuming messages.

 Debugging:
 - Enable debug logging by modifying `src/main/resources/log4j.xml`: